 For air, many current monitoring networks currently use active atmospheric mercury sampling and funding for these networks is hoped to continue, although as controls on mercury increase, some governments may identify this as a lower priority.
 While continuous/automated active sampling provides excellent, comparable, highly temporal data, it is relatively expensive, requires capacity and continuous, reliable power.
-Active sampling primarily requires dedicated personnel to operate the instrumentation at a given site.
+Continuous/automated active sampling primarily requires dedicated personnel to operate the instrumentation at a given site.
 There are less expensive active sampling methods using traps available and the analysis can be made at a central laboratory.
 Both of these methods are feasible at locations with power, and can be intercompared on a global level.
 Sustainability of this monitoring will require agreements within the monitoring sites/stations with the country and it is also preferable that this type of monitoring be undertaken where other ancillary data is collected.
-In areas where active sampling is not represented or possible, passive monitoring can be made possible.
+In areas where continuous/automated active sampling is not represented or possible, manual active or passive monitoring can be made possible.
 The choice and deployment of future sites can be based on decisions made from the passive sampling projects and / or other pilot projects (intended to give a future outlook for where active monitoring could be undertaken).
 However, a global mercury monitoring plan can be developed to identify future sites and incorporate the existing monitoring sites.
 This long term plan will assist in estimating the necessary financial resources required to achieve a global ambient air mercury monitoring coverage.

-Initial deployment of some passive samplers can be through existing programs e.g. adding passive mercury sampler to the GAPS program) to ascertain feasibility and initiate capacity in areas of monitoring gaps.
+Initial deployment of some passive or manual active samplers can be through existing programs (e.g. adding passive mercury sampler to the GAPS program) to ascertain feasibility and initiate capacity in areas of monitoring gaps.
 Long term goals will be to develop national/regional capacity for sustainability of the monitoring program (perhaps using existing BRS regional centres, and other regional arrangements and networks).
 These activities can be linked to the capacity building activities under the Convention, as well as the obligations under Article 19.
 There is an expectation that there will be some long term commitment of Parties for continued funding to ensure sustainability of monitoring programs.

-For active sampling, programs that currently operate this type of monitoring can continue to do so and develop standard operating procedures that ensure comparability across all regions.
-This has been undertaken in many areas and it is recommended that intercomparison studies be made to ensure that the data collected through active monitoring is comparable across the monitoring locations.
-Should a Party wish to engage in active mercury air monitoring and they have funding in place, there are many experts around the world who would be able to help with developing a program.
+For continuous/automated active sampling, programs that currently operate this type of monitoring can continue to do so and develop standard operating procedures that ensure comparability across all regions.
+This has been undertaken in many areas and it is recommended that intercomparison studies be made to ensure the extent of comparability of data in different sampling methodologics that the data collected through active monitoring is comparable across the monitoring locations.
+Should a Party wish to engage in continuous/automated active mercury air monitoring and they have funding in place, there are many experts around the world who would be able to help with developing a program.